MikeCurrington/mkfilter/README.md

 For detailed usage see doc.pdf (converted from doc.ps).

-##The mkfilter Digital Filter Generation Program
+#The mkfilter Digital Filter Generation Program
 (mkfilter vsn.
 4.5 and friends)

+*Cleaned up to compile cleanly on modern (2016) OSx.
+Source was tested on OSx 10.11 (you will need to install xcode) but should also compile on other Unix variants.
+Uses Clang (rather than gcc).*

 1. Introduction